AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, and maintainers of **IssueScout**, are committed to fostering an open, welcoming, diverse, inclusive, and harassment-free community for everyone.
+We, as members, contributors, and maintainers of **IssueScout**, are committed to fostering an open, welcoming, inclusive, respectful, and harassment-free community for everyone.

-Participation in the project should be a positive experience regardless of:
+We pledge to make participation in our community a positive experience regardless of:

 - Age
 - Body size